vygr/ChrysaLisp/docs/lisp/searching.md

 meta)` function and let it build you the correct query to use, including the correct search instance and meta data.

-Here, in the `Docs` app find down action, you can see the it passes the search settings into the query function and uses the returned engine and resulting meta data to perform the search.
+Here, in the `Docs` app find down action, you can see that it passes the search settings into the query function and uses the returned engine and resulting meta data to perform the search.